 What does Peter mean?

+Peter [pe-ter] as a boys' name is pronounced PEE-ter.
+It is of Greek origin, and the meaning of Peter is "rock".
 Variant of Petros.
 Biblical: one of the 12 apostles, Peter the fisherman was impulsive and had strong faith.
 Jesus said of him, "Upon this Rock I will build my church".
 In Catholic tradition, the first pope.
 The play "Peter Pan" has made the name popular.
 See also Pernell.
 Artists Piero della Francesca, Peter Paul Rubens; Russian emperor Peter the Great; actors Peter O'Toole, Peter Krause; Peter Rabbit; film directors Peter Jackson, Peter Bogdanovich; tennis player Pete Sampras.

 (male) Paiter, Pater, ..

 Peter is a very prominent first name for males (#43 out of 1220, Top 3%) and also a very prominent last name for all people (#3758 out of 150436, Top 2%).
 (2000 U.S. Census)

 Presented below is the birth name statistics of Peter for boys.
 Peter reached its apex rank of #37 in the U.S. in the 1880s, and is at #206 currently.
 (Top 2000 Names, 2015)